 Deposit Rates are Low — Blame the Fed

-The Federal Reserve hasn’t been the most popular bunch in the land in recent years for a plethora of reasons.
+The Federal Reserve hasn’t been the most popular bunch in recent years for a plethora of reasons.
 A number of complaints have surfaced with growing intensity, namely involving its quasi-public status (it’s a collection of private bankers – major conflict of interest), its ability to increase the federal debt with little or no oversight and, of course, its performance.

 For you, the saver, the Fed just got a bit more evil.
 Why?
 According to Andrew Schrage, co-owner of Money Crashers Personal Finance, “The Federal Reserve has kept interest rates at nearly 0% for some time now, which means that banks can borrow money virtually free of charge.
 This means that they have little motivation to offer a high interest rate for depositors.”

-Online Savings Account vs CD Rates
+Online Savings Account vs. CD Rates

 However, the logic behind why online CD rates are lower than online savings rates is simple: you’re sacrificing a potentially higher yield for a guaranteed rate.

 According to Schrage, “The only reason one may opt for a certificate of deposit over an online savings account is that the interest rate is locked in on a CD for the term of the investment.
 Online savings account interest rates are variable, and can go up or down as the bank chooses.”

 Andrea Puchalsky, Director of Global Communications for Ally Bank, echoed Schrage, stating, “Rates for our online savings and money market accounts are variable and may change after the account is opened, whereas the shorter term CD rates are fixed for the length of the CD term.”